nagvbt/nagvbt.github.io/docs/articles/MFC/COM/COM-Basics.md

 **Remote:** Remote components are just like any other component but the only difference is that remote components run from a separate remote location via a network.
 They are implemented using DCOM (Distributed COM).

-### COM Interface:
+### COM Interface

 A COM object’s interface provides a memory lay out of functions that Clients access.
-An *interface* is a **contract** that consists of a group of function prototypes whose usage is defined but whose implementation is not.
+An _interface_ is a **contract** that consists of a group of function prototypes whose usage is defined but whose implementation is not.
 An Interface is equivalent to a structure with pointers to functions.

 • The Client calls the Server Functions through interface